 Lie on your side on top of the foam roller to target your ITB.
 Immediate Media Co.

 The iliotibial band (ITB), which extends down the outer edges of your thighs from hip to knee, can tighten in the saddle.

 Lie with your outer thigh against the roller and support your upper body with one hand and one forearm.
 Keep the abs drawn in to support the lower back and keep the body aligned.
 This is painful to begin with, but it’s very effective.

-Your thighs are stretched by using the roller while on your front Immediate Media Co.
+Your thighs are massaged by using the roller while on your front.
+Immediate Media Co.

 This is another exercise that may make your eyes water at first.